Understanding your account FAQs

-What is the definition of annual percentage rate?
+What is the definition of annual percentage rate (Purchase APR)?

-The annual percentage rate (APR), indicated in your cardmember agreement, is the standard rate of interest charged annually on your account.
-It may also be referred to as the APR.
-Your APR is important for calculating the amount of interest charges assessed on the outstanding balance of your account.
-To calculate your daily periodic rate (DPR), divide the annual percentage rate (APR) by 365 (as there are 365 days in a year).
+The annual percentage rate (APR), indicated in your cardmember agreement, is the rate of interest charged to your account annually for purchase transactions.
+It may also be referred to as the Purchase APR.
+Your APR is important for calculating the amount of interest charges assessed on the outstanding purchase balance on your account.

-Different rates may be assessed to your account depending on the type of transaction made.
-For example, the rate assessed on a cash advance is often higher than the rate assessed for purchase transactions.
+Different interest rates may be assessed to your account depending on the type of transaction made.
+For example, the rate assessed on a cash advance (Cash Advance APR) is often higher than the rate assessed for purchase transactions.
 Check your cardmember agreement for details specific to your account.

 What are interest charges?

-Interest charges refer to the interest which accrues on an account as a result of a revolving balance.
-In essence, interest charges are the fees assessed for allowing the customer to pay a portion of the balance, rather than pay the account in full immediately.
+Interest charges refer to one type of finance charges, which accrue on an account as a result of revolving a balance that is subject to an interest rate.
+In essence, interest charges is the amount assessed for allowing you to pay a portion of the balance, rather than pay the account in full immediately.